Principles for Sustainable Insurance

 Investment management

-We actively manage our climate change transitional risk, with sensitivity to, and promotion of, ESG responsible investment.
+We actively manage our climate change transitional risk, with due regard to principles of responsible ESG investment.
 Our principal investment managers are signatories to the world’s leading proponent of responsible investment, the UN-supported ‘Principles for Responsible Investment’.
 The Group uses proprietary industry benchmark tools to formally monitor the sensitivity of its investment portfolio for value at risk due to the impacts of different carbon transition scenarios and for the carbon intensity of assets, in order to develop a better understanding of the resilience of the portfolio to carbon transition risk.

 For more information please see: